The MENV will not be offering Spring admission in 2022.

-For Summer 2021 applications, there is a priority and a final deadline.
-For The priority deadline is Friday, January 15, 2021.
+For Fall 2022 applications, there is a priority and a final deadline.
+For The priority deadline is Friday, January 15, 2022.
 January 15 is also the MENV scholarship deadline.
 Space is limited for this competitive program, and we will prioritize applicants who apply by the priority deadline.

-The final deadline for Summer 2021 is March 15, 2021.
+The final deadline for Fall 2022 is March 15, 2022.
 Applications will be reviewed up until this date or until the cohort is filled.
 No applications submitted after March 15 will be reviewed by the admission committee.

 Our curriculum is designed to take applicants from a variety of backgrounds and give them all the knowledge and skills they need to become leaders in the environmental sector.
 We do not require any pre-requisite courses before entering the program.